DANVILLE METROPOLITAN PLANNING ORGANIZATION (MPO)

 The MPO has an approved Transportation Improvement Program for three year time periods.
 The document details projects to improve the area's transportation system, facilities, and services based on what is believed at the time to be amounts of funding reasonably thought to be available for the work during each respective three year time period.
 The program covers transportation elements such as transit, paratransit, transit for the elderly and handicapped, urban streets, primary roads, secondary roads, safety program projects, enhancement program projects, and Route 58 corridor improvement program projects.

-The MPO adopted its annual Unified Transportation Planning Work Program in the spring of 2013.
-The document specifies the work activities that the MPO Board, its staff, and contracted consultants may be expected to carry out during the period from July 1, 2013 through June 30, 2014.
-During FY 2014, dependent upon available funding, the following consultant-led studies may be conducted: 1) Study for spot improvements and signal warrants on Route 863 (Moorefield Bridge Road); 2) Intersection improvement study for Routes 844 (Mount Cross Road) and 869 (Stony Mill Road); and 3) Traffic safety and movement study along Route 729 (Kentuck Road).
+The MPO initially adopted its annual Unified Transportation Planning Work Program in the spring of 2014.
+The document specifies the work activities that the MPO Board, its staff, and contracted consultants may be expected to carry out during the period from July 1, 2014 through June 30, 2015.
+During FY 2014, the following consultant-led studies are being conducted: 1) Planning study for Route 29 at Blairs Fire Station and 2) Planning study for Schoolfield Industrial Complex.

 HOME | ABOUT US | WHAT WE DO | LINKS | FEEDBACK | MEETING INFORMATION